mimachniak/sysopslife.pages/_posts/2021-05-01-M365-Lab-Setup-Office-and-Intune.md

 ![](/assets/images/M365-Lab/M365-Lab-Domain-9.png)

-**Step 15:** Go back to tab with [https://admin.office.com/](https://admin.office.com/) and start domain verification, click **"Veryfie"**.
+**Step 15:** Go back to tab with [https://admin.office.com/](https://admin.office.com/) and start domain verification, click **"Verify**.

 ![](/assets/images/M365-Lab/M365-Lab-Domain-10.png)

-**Step 16:** In section **"Add DNS record"** go to bottom and expand **"Advance"** and select options for **"Skype for Bussines (Teams)"** and **"Intune"**
+**Step 16:** In section **"Add DNS record"** go to bottom and expand **"Advance"** and select options for **"Skype for Business (Teams)"** and **"Intune"**

 ![](/assets/images/M365-Lab/M365-Lab-Domain-11.png)
 ![](/assets/images/M365-Lab/M365-Lab-Domain-11-1.png)
 ![](/assets/images/M365-Lab/M365-Lab-Domain-11-2.png)

-## Activate trial licences
+## Activate trial license

-Microsoft allow to activate **once** peer tenant activate trial licences for diffrent products on licences level, trial licences are activate for 30 days and sometime can be extended to another 30 days.
+Microsoft allow to activate **once** peer tenant trial license for different products on licenses level, trial licenses are activate for 30 days and sometime can be extended to another 30 days.
-When we prepare pre-production tenant we can add trial licences and start PoC without paying money, onboard pilot users for testing.
+When we prepare pre-production tenant we can add trial license and start PoC without paying any money and onboard pilot users for testing.

 > **Trial expired:**
 >
-> * We cannot on the same tenant launch another trial for the same version of product and licences level.
+> * We cannot on the same tenant launch another trial for the same version of product and license level.
 > * Content will be stored for 30 days, of license won't be active content will be deleted.
-> * Adding production licences we don't have to re assign them to users if are in the same licences level.
-Trail will expired production licences will be active. **Example:** Trial license was M365 E5 and production bought by organization > are M365 E5 as well.
+> * Adding production licenses we don't have to re assign them to users if are in the same license level.
+Trail will expired production licenses will be active. **Example:** Trial license was M365 E5 and production bought by organization > are M365 E5 as well.
 >

 ### Microsoft 365

 Activating Microsoft 365 trial license, if your business is using Office 365 you can active separately.
-Chose licences levle and bundel to you business requirements, in LAB environment I will use the highes that is E5.
+Chose license level and bundle to you business requirements, in LAB environment I will use the highes that is E5.
 * Office 365 Trial (E3/E5) - License plans: [Microsoft 365](https://www.microsoft.com/en-us/microsoft-365/business/compare-all-microsoft-365-business-products?&activetab=tab:primaryr2)
-* Enterprise Mobility Suite) - Intune bundle licences are described in this post: [Intune-for-beginners/#choosing-license](https://sysopslife.sys4ops.pl/2021/04/03/Intune-for-beginners/#choosing-license)
+* Enterprise Mobility Suite) - Intune bundle licenses are described in this post: [Intune-for-beginners/#choosing-license](https://sysopslife.sys4ops.pl/2021/04/03/Intune-for-beginners/#choosing-license)

-Kudos to this blog what you can check licences SKU compare: [Compare Microsoft office 365 plans/](https://lazyadmin.nl/compare-microsoft-office-365-plans/)
+Kudos to this blog what you can check license SKU compare: [Compare Microsoft office 365 plans/](https://lazyadmin.nl/compare-microsoft-office-365-plans/)

 ## Create Custom accounts and groups with for license assignment